University of Technology Sydney

 Intent:

-In this task, students execute their individual project, resulting in a final body of work and a project presentation.
-The body of work can be series of objects, garments, or services designed for a specific group of users, embodying the sensory design system.
+In this task, students submit their prototypes, and advance their project, evidencing planning for the final body of submitted work.
+Students must articulate how their sensory design approach can impact sustainability or ethics in fashion and textiles, considering e.g. issues of materials and environment, inclusivity or disability in fashion, methods for systems change.
 The body of work responds to a particular context within fashion and textile design, and as such, includes the results of both material and embodied investigations.
 The presentation should consider the specific needs identified through sensory design research and, as such, should aim to communicate the critical sensory qualities of the resulting project through appropriate selection.
+The submission includes a digital overview of the project, toiles, textiles and technical folder of samples.

 Students should refer to the Assessment 2 Brief which has full assessment information and is available in Canvas.